-Obstacle detection 13.4
+13.4 Testing obstacle detection

 The operator stops and reverses slightly if it encounters an obstacle.
 This prevents injury and damage to property.
 The door will be partially or completely opened, depending on the setting.

 The partial reversion is pre-set at the factory.

-• Reversing: The operator stops when it hits an obstacle.
+Reversing: The operator stops when it hits an obstacle.
 The door then moves slightly in the opposite direction to release the obstacle.
 In the automatic closing function, the door opens completely.